tvdboom/ATOM/docs_sources/user_guide/plots.md

 ## Canvas

-Sometimes it is desirable to draw multiple plots side by side in order to be able to compare them easier.
-Use the [canvas](../../API/ATOM/atomclassifier/#canvas) method for this.
+Sometimes it's desirable to draw multiple plots side by side in order to be able to compare them easier.
+Use the [canvas][atomclassifier-canvas] method for this.
 The canvas method is a `@contextmanager`, i.e. it's used through the `with` command.
 Plots in a canvas will ignore the figsize, filename and display parameters.
 Instead, call these parameters